← Back

 July 2, 2025

-For the past couple of years I’ve been working on the concept of a Games Commons, which is a new way of designing games that centres around flexibility, collaboration and the concept of Do-It-Together.
+For the past couple of years I’ve been working on the concept of a Games Commons, which is a new way of designing games that centres around the principles of flexibility, collaboration and Do-It-Together.
 These are games built around a creative community of hackers, like Wikipedia but for game content.

-Our flagship project is a game about making and breaking social systems using creative powers.
-Social systems are made up of networked agents that are running AI scripts built by the player, and shared in common by the community.
+Our flagship game is about making and breaking social systems.
+In-game, social systems are made up of networked agents that are running AI scripts built by players, shared in common and quality-reviewed by communities.
 The design of the tools which enable the player to create and collaborate on such scripts is the subject of today’s article.

-An AI agent in games is always essentially running an algorithm; a script directing their interface with the game world.
-The AI could be a peer of the human player, working with or against them.
-At the other extreme the agent may be there simply to decorate the world and make it believable.
-Usually a single game will employ several different kinds of AI, working towards different goals.
-It may even use different AI methods to achieve those goals.
-“Good game AI” is therefore not necessarily AI which is complicated; it’s AI which is appropriate to the objectives of the game designer with the agent that is deploying it.
+Agents need an AI script for decision making; put simply it tells them what to do next.
+We sometimes assume AI in games is strategic: the agent could be a peer of the human player, working with or against them.
+At the other extreme, though, the agent may be there simply to decorate the world and make it believable.
+Usually a single game will employ several different kinds of AI, each serving different purposes.
+“Good game AI” is therefore not necessarily AI which is strategic or adaptive enough to pass the Turing test; it’s AI which is appropriate to the objectives of the game designer for the agent that is deploying it.

 A flowchart displays a control node, 'hungry?'.
 One branch (yes) feeds into the action node, 'eat'.
 A second branch (no) feeds into another control node, labelled '...' to illustrate that in this case the tree continues

-The result of the above tree is that hunger is prioritised.
+The tree here begins with the control node “is the agent hungry?”.
+If the agent is hungry, it would execute the action node: “eat something”.
+If the agent is not hungry, it would follow the other side of the tree.
+The result is that hunger is prioritised.
 If the agent is not hungry, then the flow continues.
 We can imagine a situation where (relieved of hunger) the agent is free to subsequently pursue a more whimsical chain of behaviours:

 In a second example, the flowchart leads through two action nodes; wander and shout.
 These nodes are followed by a new type of node, a mutate node, which is labelled 'destroy branch'.
 Finally we have a control node signifying that the tree continues